jhpyle/docassemble/_docs/objects.md

 ### <a name="address autocomplete"></a>Address autocomplete

-With a Google Maps API key, you can use the auto-complete feature to provide address suggestions as the user begins to type.
-After selecting a suggested address from the drop-down box, other address fields will be completed with the appropriate information.
-Addresses closer to the user's location will be suggested first.
+If you have defined a [`google maps api key`] in the [Configuration], you can use the [Place Autocomplete] feature of the [Google Places API] to help your users enter addresses.
+Address suggestions will be provided as the user begins to type.
+To use this feature, modify the street address (`.address`) field by setting `address autocomplete` to `True`.
+Then, when the user selects an address, the other components of the address will be filled in with the values obtained from Google.
+This will only work if the address components are part of the same `Address` object.
+For example, if the street address field is `client.address.address`, the other fields must be called `client.address.city`, `client.address.state`, etc.
+The only attributes that can be populated include `.city`, `.county`, `.state`, `.zip`, and `.country`.
+You do not need to include all of these attributes; any attributes not included in the front end of the page will be ignored.

-{% include side-by-side.html demo="autocomplete" %}
+{% include side-by-side.html demo="address-autocomplete" %}

 ### <a name="City"></a>City